srirambaskaran/phishing-url-classification/README.md

 The algorithm has been coded in Python 2.
 Dependencies are common ML packages such as `numpy` and `sklearn`.

+## Implementation

+The model is learnt using Naive Bayes approach considering all features.
+Since we do not have an exhaustive set of values for each feature, the training phase is not considering smoothing of values.
+The model is stored as a json file using the internal json tool.

 ## Running the code

 You can run the code using the following command.